neural-data-science/NESC_3505_textbook/3-python/introduction.md

 # Introducing Python

 This chapter covers the material for about the first month of the course, which is a basic introduction to Python.
 This is not an introduction to computer science.
-Our focus is no how to use Python as a tool for working with data.
+Our focus is on how to use Python as a tool for working with data.
 As such, our focus is on:
 - learning the fundamentals of Python
 - learning the fundamentals of programming logic
+- understanding and debugging code
 - using Python for data science, including:
     - reading data
     - manipulating/processing data (e.g., extracting specific data, splitting data according to variables, applying functions, combining data)